somewherewarm/woocommerce-product-bundles-min-max-items/readme.txt

 Want to use WooCommerce to sell personalized cases of wine?
 Boxes of cupcakes?
 T-shirts by the dozen?

 This plugin adds [pick-and-mix functionality](https://docs.woocommerce.com/document/bundles/bundles-use-case-pick-and-mix/) to the official [WooCommerce Product Bundles](https://woocommerce.com/products/product-bundles/?aff=46147&cid=5972457) extension.
-Use it to control the minimum or maximum quantity of products that customers must choose in order to purchase a [Product Bundle](https://woocommerce.com/products/product-bundles/?aff=46147&cid=5972457).

-== Installation ==
+Use it to control the minimum or maximum quantity of products that customers must choose in order to purchase a Product Bundle.

-This plugin requires the official [WooCommerce Product Bundles](https://woocommerce.com/products/product-bundles/?aff=46147&cid=5972457) extension.
+**Important**: This plugin requires the official [WooCommerce Product Bundles](https://woocommerce.com/products/product-bundles/?aff=46147&cid=5972457) extension.
 Before installing this plugin, please ensure that you are running the latest versions of both **WooCommerce** and **WooCommerce Product Bundles**.

 == Documentation ==